 Let me start off by saying that the dealership has the right to make money from the sale.
 The issue is sometimes they try to make too much from a single transaction.
 This is known as a home run in the retail car business.

 Sidebar: The government has a lot to say on the used car shopping subject it's worth a read after you hear my story.
 I recently traded in my 2004 Blazer for a 2009 Cadillac SRX.
 I went to every dealer in town and several common problems stood out at all of them.

 1) My trade in car was worth below wholesale regardless of condition.
 The value of the used car I wanted to purchase was worth above high retail in the eyes of the dealership.

 2) when I sat down to work a deal there were many strange charges added to the bottom line of the settlement sheet.
 Reconditioning fee and dealer charges are some of the large additions.
 If you run into these issues yourself start asking questions.

-I was told this was how much money they had invested in repairs and detailing.
-When I asked to see the internal repair order for proof of this charge I found out that the vehicle had never been through the shop at all.
+They told me this was how much money the dealership invested in repairs and detailing.
+When I asked to see the internal repair order for proof of this charge I found out the vehicle had never been through the shop at all.

 I suspected foul play, because the brakes were worn out, the tires had almost no tread left and there were no signs of fresh wax on the vehicle.
 Note: that every repair at a dealership is documented.

 This is true even if it's an

 internal transaction.
 If the dealer states otherwise, hoist the red flag, point out this inconsistency with industry standards or just walk away.